 Their tomatoes were really the only brand which actually looked like a ripe whole tomato when it came out of the can!
 We cut into and tasted every brand and I was honestly less than impressed with the competitors’ tomato texture and appearance as well as the taste.
 With Tuttorosso’s non BPA lined cans, you don’t get that metallic tin flavor that can be a huge turn off.
 It’s the closest you can get to picking a tomato straight from the garden.
 Have I sold you yet?
 I told you I’m a tomato enthusiast now!

 All of that being said, I’m sure it’s no surprise today that the delicious Crock Pot Italian Meatballs recipe I’m sharing uses Tuttorosso canned crushed tomatoes and tomato paste – I like to use only the best!
 I hope you try them out next time you need an appetizer or easy dinner idea.
+You may also love these Bourbon Meatballs that can be either an appetizer or a meal from my friend Susan!

 - 2 pounds meatloaf meat mix (beef, pork, veal combo) OR use all ground beef*